7 Myths About Suicide

 Myth #6: People Don’t Copycat--They’ll Kill Themselves Regardless of the Media

 Fact: Copycatting is a real thing.
-Dozens of studies have shown that pervasive coverage or reporting specific details, both of which unfortunately occurred after Robin Williams’s death, can pave the way for copycats.
+Dozens of studies have shown that pervasive coverage or reporting specific details, both of which unfortunately occurred after Robin Williams’s 2014 death and occurred to an extent with last week's celebrity suicides, can pave the way for copycats.
 Knowing exactly how the hanging was set up, the dosage of medication used, or the brand of razor drops a ready-made plan in the lap of someone on the edge.
 Responsible journalists should tell the story without the explicit details.

 However, speaking personally, I do think it’s important to report a death as a suicide—as opposed to concealing the cause—so clusters can be identified and stopped.
 For example, over a six-month period in 2009, four separate teenagers from a high school in my community killed themselves in the same way.
 If these deaths had been deemed accidental, it still would have been tragic, but a pattern wouldn’t have been identified--and the need for community education and prevention measures would have been missed.